Why It Works

 In a medium bowl, whisk together flour, cinnamon, salt, and baking soda; set aside.

 In a large bowl, whisk together melted butter, brown sugar, maple syrup, and vanilla.
 Let butter cool for 1 minute, then whisk in egg.
 Add dry ingredients to bowl and stir until combined.
 Stir in oats.
-Press plastic wrap over dough in bowl and let chill in refrigerator for at least three hours or overnight (see note).
+Press plastic wrap over dough in bowl and let chill in refrigerator for at least 3 hours or overnight (see notes).

 Place oven racks in upper and lower thirds of oven.
-Preheat oven to 350°F. Line two baking sheets with parchment paper.
+Preheat oven to 350°F (180°C).
+Line 2 baking sheets with parchment paper.
 Drop dough by rounded tablespoon onto prepared baking sheet.
 Bake until golden, about 16 minutes.
 Let cool on sheet for 5 minutes then transfer to a wire rack to finish cooling.
 Cookies can be stored in a sealed container at room temperature for up to a week.

 |Nutrition Facts (per serving)|